Doğuş University

-Doğuş University (or simply Doğuş) is a foundation university located in Dudullu, Ümraniye, Istanbul.
+Doğuş University (or simply Doğuş) is a foundation university located in Ümraniye, Istanbul.

 Description

 Doğuş University has twenty programmes in the faculties of Arts and Sciences, Engineering, Economics and Administrative Sciences, Arts and Design, together with nine associate degree programs in the School of Advanced Vocational Studies.
 Additionally, there are eight postgraduate education programs in the Institute of Social Sciences and three in the Institute of Science and Technology.
 The European Union Studies program in the Institute of Social Sciences is a member of the consortium IMPREST (International Masters Program in European Studies), which started its academic endeavour in the academic year 2006–2007 and actively cooperated with five other European universities, including Doğuş University.

 Due to Doğuş University's ERASMUS (Erasmus University Charter) membership, which started in the spring term of the 2003–2004 academic year, students of Doğuş University can benefit from exchange programs under bilateral agreements signed with over 30 universities.